GEOS-DEV/GEOS/src/coreComponents/mesh/docs/Mesh.rst

 Importing regions
 *****************

-Several blocks are involved to import an external mesh into GEOSX, defined in the XML input file.
+Several blocks are involved to import an external mesh into GEOS, defined in the XML input file.
 These are the ``<Mesh>`` block and the ``<ElementRegions>`` block.

 The mesh block has the following syntax: